doulos819/mjr/research/Notes/books/Cryptography Engineering - 2010.md

 ### 1.9 Generic Attacks
 > Some security problems can't be solved.

-- It is important to identidy what the generic attacks against a system are
+- It is important to identify what the generic attacks against a system are
 - generic attack from outside the system cannot be protected against (by any technology).

 ### 1.10 Security And Other Design Criteria
-> Security is neevr the only design criterion for a system.
+> Security is never the only design criterion for a system.
 Instead security is but one of many criteria.

 #### 1.10.1 Security Versus
 > Good engineering lasts the tests of time.

 - The priorities of computer industry largely value speed > security
-- The result is generally a system that is somewhat efficient, yet is not sufficienly secure.
+- The result is generally a system that is somewhat efficient, yet is not sufficiently secure.
 - "If it fails, fall back off and become more conservative"
-- Lack of compiter security is a hinderance to most users.
+- Lack of computer security is a hindrance to most users.
-- Digital crooks of the future will have more resources and the probelm will be larger
+- Digital crooks of the future will have more resources and the problem will be larger
-- "Good security is always a mixture of prevention. detction, and response"[114]
+- "Good security is always a mixture of prevention, detection, and response"[114]
 - We are willing to spend up to 90% of CPU on security, but costs of security can many times be hidden from user.
-- Most of the time. the overhead increase from an efficient security system shouldnt be noticable on a human time scale; even when it's significant, that's just the cost of doing business.
+- Most of the time. the overhead increase from an efficient security system shouldn't be noticeable on a human time scale; even when it's significant, that's just the cost of doing business.
-- Security 1st, 2nd, 3rd, performance somwhere down the list.
+- Security 1st, 2nd, 3rd, performance somewhere down the list.
 - Often realities of market > need for security.

 #### 1.10.2 Security Versus Features
 > Complexity is the worst enemy of security.

-- A computer program with 20 different bianary options (on/off) has more than a million configurations.
+- A computer program with 20 different binary options (on/off) has more than a million configurations.
     - To get the program to work: test most common configurations.
     - To make program secure: must evaluate each of the million possible configurations.
-- To make a large, simple system you have to create a clear and simple interafce between different parts of the system.
+- To make a large, simple system you have to create a clear and simple interface between different parts of the system.
     - Complexity is a measure of how many things interact at any one point.

 #### 1.10.3 Security Versus Evolving Systems